Tesla Motors loses legal challenge over BBC's Roadster review

-LONDON (Reuters) - Tesla Motors Inc (TSLA.O) lost a legal challenge in Britain on Tuesday against BBC television’s Top Gear motoring program, which had questioned the range claimed by the manufacturer for its electric Roadster sports car.
+LONDON, March 5 (Reuters) - Tesla Motors Inc lost a legal challenge in Britain on Tuesday against BBC television’s Top Gear motoring program, which had questioned the range claimed by the manufacturer for its electric Roadster sports car.

 California-based Tesla was seeking to overturn an earlier dismissal of its claim for libel and damages against the show, arguing it had lost sales in Britain as a result of the report.